RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 * Go v1.18 or later (check with `go version`)
 * `make`, `sed`, `tar`, `curl`, `zip`, `cut` commands; most of these are installed by default but you may need to install `make`, `curl`, and `zip` depending on your distribution.
 On MacOS you may need to install XCode and accompanying cli tools.

-**IMPORTANT:** The Sliver makefile requires version information from the git repository, so you must `git clone` the repository.
+**IMPORTANT:** The Sliver Makefile requires version information from the git repository, so you must `git clone` the repository.
 Using GitHub's "download zip" feature may omit the `.git` directory and result in broken builds.

 #### Compiling